tinganho/balanced-storage/README.md

 ## Initialization and Deallocation of Objects

 In C++ we initialize with `new` and deallocate objects with `delete`.
 Our balanced storage definition so far have only considered collections as data types.
-The question is, if we can apply the same balancing rules here too fight memory leaks?
+The question is, if we can apply the same balancing rules too prevent memory leaks?
 And it turns out that we can.

 `new` in C++ will be considered as an add method. `delete` will be considered as a sub method.